TheRoniOne/Cleaner.jl/README.md

 - Automatically use multiple threads if your data is big enough (and you are running `Julia` with more than 1 thread).
 - Rematerialize your original source [Tables.jl](https://github.com/JuliaData/Tables.jl) type, as CleanTable implements the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface too.

+### To keep in mind

+All non mutating functions (those ending without a `!`) recieve a table as argument and return a CleanTable.
+All mutating functions (those ending with a `!`) recieve a CleanTable and return a CleanTable.

+So you can start your workflow with a non mutating function and continue using mutating ones.
+E.g.

 ```julia
 julia> df = DataFrame(" some bad Name" => [missing, missing, missing], "Another_weird name " => [1, 2, 3])
 3×2 DataFrame